web3-storage/docs/docs/how-tos/troubleshooting.md

 # Troubleshooting

+This page contains a collection of common issues for new developers, and solutions to those problems.

 ## I need to use Webpack 4

 We recommend using Webpack 5 with your peojcts.
 However, some frameworks like React require Webpack 4 in order to run properly.
 To get around this issue, add the following import to the top of your `.js` scripts to import the pre-webpack-bundled version of Web3.Storage: